 Direction

-Bus line 34, the bicycle bus that takes you and your bike to Falkenstein, stops directly at Regensburg's main railway station.
-You should call the Regensburger Verkehrsverbund (RVV) before you start your journey to register the transport of bicycles.
-Tandems, tricycles or recumbents, cannot be carried.
+Bus route 34, the cycle bus that takes you and your bike to Falkenstein, stops directly at Regensburg main station.
+You should call the Regensburger Verkehrsverbund (RVV) before setting off on your journey to register the carriage of bicycles.
+Tandems, tricycles or recumbents cannot be transported.
 Information at: www.rvv.de/radtour-falkenstein-regensburg

 The ticket is only available on the bus.
-The bicycle bus will take you to Falkenstein bus station.
+The cycle bus will take you to Falkenstein bus station.
 From here, follow Bahnhofstraße and then Burgstraße up to Falkenstein Castle.

 Falkenstein Castle

-The castle walls are made of quarry stones.
-In the style of the core castle, one can still recognise the medieval Romanesque construction, which was supplemented in the 17th century with late Renaissance elements.
-These include the arcades on the ground and upper floors and the castle chapel.
+The castle walls are made of quarry stone.
+The medieval Romanesque architecture can still be recognised in the style of the core castle, which was supplemented with late Renaissance elements in the 17th century.
+This also includes the arcades on the ground floor and upper floor as well as the castle chapel.

-The outer bailey, which you pass as you enter the castle, originally contained a granary that was later converted into a manor house.
+The outer bailey, which you pass as you enter the castle, originally contained a granary, which was later converted into a manor house.

-The surrounding battlement was called the "Weiberwehr" (women's defence) from the 15th century onwards.
-The name recalls that it was women who successfully defended the castle against an attack by Hussites in 1430.
+From the 15th century, the surrounding battlements were known as the "Weiberwehr".
+The name is a reminder that it was women who successfully defended the castle against an attack by Hussites in 1430.

-Today the castle belongs to the municipality and contains a museum for a collection of hunting trophies.
+Today, the castle belongs to the municipality and houses a museum with a collection of hunting trophies.
 The museum is currently closed.
-The keep can be climbed as a lookout tower between 9 am and 10 pm.
+The keep can be climbed between 9 am and 10 pm as a viewing tower.

-Every year from the end of June to the end of July, the Burghofspiele are held.
+Every year from the end of June to the end of July, the castle court games are organised.

 Burgstraße